CC5327/transfer/README.md

 Intercepts a file listening on `<listening_port>` and resending the intercepted messages to `<ral_recipient_ip>:<real_recipient_port>`.
 The intercepted file is saved on `<path_to_receive>`

-## Bugs

-* Final package cannot be of size CHUNK_SIZE or the program does not detect the end of files (it receives the file but never ends).
-I could fix this sending the file size at the start of the protocol but I think it is too much effort for an example.